An honest side-by-side look at ContractParser and Airparser — where each one is stronger, and which to pick based on what you actually need.

 The biggest practical difference is the pricing model.

-ContractParser: pay per page. $0.10/page Standard, $0.20/page Verified (includes the audit pass).
+ContractParser: pay per page. $0.15/page Verified (default, includes the audit pass), $0.10/page Quick for bulk runs.
 No subscription.
 No monthly commitment.
-No expiring credits. $2.00 minimum per batch.
+No expiring credits.
+Minimum charge is tiered: $0.50 for small-batch iteration (≤10 pages), $2.00 otherwise.

 Pay-per-page works when volume is uneven or project-based.
 One backlog of 300 contracts before a board meeting, then nothing for three months, makes a monthly subscription (and evaporating credits) worse than paying for exactly what you process.